Graduate Admissions 2023-2024 Catalog Year

 - Military Service: Official credentials from military service schools will be evaluated on the basis of American Council on Education (ACE) recommendations.
 Credit may be granted when courses are equivalent to those offered by FGCU; however, recommendations by the ACE are not binding upon the University.

 - Transfer credits will not be computed as part of a student's FGCU grade point average.

 - Accreditation status and evaluation of credits from an institution outside the U.S.A. must be made on a course-by-course basis by World Education Services, Josef Silny & Associates, Inc., or any other evaluation company approved by the National Association of Credential Evaluation Services (NACES).
 The applicant pays for this service and is responsible for contacting the evaluation agency directly.

 - All transfer credit evaluations are completed after admission to the University.
 Only official transcripts will be evaluated.

-- Transfer students from non-regionally accredited Florida institutions that follow the state common course numbering system may have a limited number of credits transferred.
+- Transfer students from an institution that does not maintain accreditation by a U.S. Department of Education sanctioned accrediting body or equivalent foreign institution, but follows the state common course numbering system may have a limited number of credits transferred.